shan3520/smartspend/README.md

 ---

-**Made with ❤️ for privacy-conscious individuals who want to understand their spending without compromising their data.**
+**Made for privacy-conscious individuals who want to understand their spending without compromising their data.**